ShenyangJiang0505/ShenyangJiang/index.md

 ### Research

 **Opportunities or constraints?
-A network embeddedness perspective on the role of supply chain concentration during the pandemic.** _Journal of Operations Management, minor revision,_ Jiang, S., Andy, C.L, Yeung., Han, Z., Huo, B.
+A network embeddedness perspective on the role of supply chain concentration during the pandemic.** _Journal of Operations Management, _ Jiang, S., Andy, C.L, Yeung., Han, Z., Huo, B._

-**Protection or production: how OHS 18001 impacts production repurposing in Covid-19?** _Production and Operations Management, third round major revision,_ with Ye, Y., Huo, B.
+**Protection or production: how OHS 18001 impacts production repurposing in Covid-19?** _Production and Operations Management, minor revision,_ with Ye, Y., Huo, B.

 **Vendor selection in the wake of data breach: a longitudinal study.** _Journal of Operations Management, Major revision,_ with Wang, Q., Ngai, E., Huo, B.

+**Does green supplier make customer greener? the moderating effect of dependence in customer-supplier dyads** _Manufacturing & Service Operations Management, Major revision,_ with Zhao, X., Huo, B.

 **It is never too late to mend: the impact of data breach on IT investment.** _Production and Operations Management, R&R,_ with Wang, Q., Jin, Y., Peng, C.H.

 **Manufacturing servitization and bullwhip effect.** _Management Science, R&R,_ with Niu, Y., Wu, Jing., and Jiang Z

-**Does green supplier make customer greener? the moderating effect of dependence in customer-supplier dyads** _Submited to Journal of Operations Management,_ with Zhao, X., Huo, B.

 **Remote learning and educational inequality.** under review at _Management Science,_ with Zhanzhi Zheng and Ruomeng Cui